pedrominatel/esp32-projects/README.md

-# esp32-examples
+# ESP32 Projects
-ESP32 code examples.
-Arduino and ESP-IDF
+ESP32 Projects based on Arduino IDE and ESP-IDF